Analysis - Abe courts new risk with plan to shake up public pensions

-TOKYO Prime Minister Shinzo Abe may be launching the biggest bet of his six-month old administration - sucking the savings of the country's notoriously risk-averse and fast ageing constituents out of the relative safe haven of government bonds.
+TOKYO Prime Minister Shinzo Abe could be about to take the biggest bet of his six-month old administration - sucking the savings of the country's notoriously risk-averse and fast ageing constituents out of the relative safe haven of government bonds.

-As part of a package of measures designed to kick economic growth into a higher gear, Abe's government said on Wednesday it was considering whether to prod the nation's enormous public pensions and other public funds to seek higher returns by raising their investment in equities.

-Abe has already pushed through $100 billion (65.1 billion pounds) in government spending and shaken up monetary policy by prodding the Bank of Japan into a $1.4 trillion stimulus effort.
+He could announce the move as soon as Wednesday as part of a package of measures designed to kick economic growth into a higher gear.
+The prime minister has already pushed through $100 billion (65.3 billion pounds) in government spending and shaken up monetary policy by prodding the Bank of Japan into a $1.4 trillion stimulus effort.

 Having long prescribed "bold" economic measures to turn around 15 years of grinding deflation and sluggish economic growth, he now wants the nation's public pensions to take more risk with their $2 trillion pool of funds.

-In Wednesday's move, a draft of the government's heralded "growth strategy" said Tokyo will seek experts' views on whether those public funds should shift toward riskier investments.

-It is the first time Abe has sought to mobilise public savings to support a growth agenda that aims to spur more consumer spending and corporate investment by pushing the economy toward 2 percent inflation and a 3 percent increase in per-capita income growth over the coming years.

 It is a policy that directly affects tens of millions of Japanese workers and pensioners in a country that is very conscious of how rapidly it is ageing.
-A government survey last year estimated that the number of those aged 65 or over would double by 2060.
+A government survey last year estimated those aged 65 or over would double by 2060.

 "The government is trying to do this with pension money," said Nobusuke Tamaki, a professor at Otsuma Women's University and a former director general of the country's biggest public pensions fund, the Government Pension Investment Fund (GPIF).